Download Festival - Home

 Replace with Renewable Energy

-HVO is a renewable biodiesel made from used cooking oil, which emits 90% less carbon dioxide equivalent (CO2e) when compared to using regular white diesel.
+• HVO is a fossil fuel free biodiesel made from used cooking oil, which emits 90% less carbon dioxide equivalent (CO2e) when compared to using regular white diesel.

-Battery storage solutions and solar hybrid generators are utilised at Download Festival in suitable areas, such as the Rock Retreat, and we calculate the emissions savings they generate.
+• Battery storage solutions and solar hybrid generators are utilised at Download Festival in suitable areas to reduce our reliance on fuel.

-We strongly recommend and promote low-carbon travel options to get to Download Festival.
+We strongly recommend and promote using low-carbon travel options to get to Download Festival.

-We partner with national coach provider Big Green Coach, and provide shuttle buses from Derby train station to provide lower-carbon alternatives to single-occupant car travel.
-All car parking passes at the Festival include a £1 donation to Trees For Cities to fund local tree planting projects and we encourage car sharing.
+We partner with national coach provider Big Green Coach, provide shuttle buses from local train stations and we encourage car sharing.
+All car parking passes at the Festival include a £1 donation to Trees For Cities to fund local tree planting projects.

 In 2018 and 2019, we balanced emissions equivalent to 733 tonnes of carbon equivalent with Ecolibrium, donating a half of the solar panel installation costs at Redlands Community Primary School in Leicestershire via Solar for Schools.